Linaro/website/_pages/about.md

         style: text-left
         text_content:
           text: >
             Linaro is member driven.
 Member engineers’ work with Linaro engineers to solve common software problems.
-Our members also sit on technical steering committees where together with Linaro and other member companies decisions are made on what work needs to be done.
+Member companies also sit on technical steering committees where they collectively make decisions, together with Linaro and other members, on what work needs to be done and when.
 Being a Linaro member in eﬀect means shaping the future of Arm software.
 In addition to Linaro membership, companies can also leverage Linaro Arm software expertise on speciﬁc projects by working with Linaro Developer Services.

   - row: container_row
     style: members_slider_row light_gray_row
     sections: